IDEA-Research/detrex/projects/dino/README.md

 **Note**:
 - `Swin-X-384` means the backbone pretrained resolution is `384 x 384` and `IN22k to In1k` means the model is pretrained on `ImageNet-22k` and finetuned on `ImageNet-1k`.
 - ViT backbone using MAE pretraining weights following [ViTDet](https://github.com/facebookresearch/detectron2/tree/main/projects/ViTDet)  which can be downloaded in [MAE](https://github.com/facebookresearch/mae).
+And it's not stable to train ViTDet-DINO without warmup lr-scheduler.
-- `Focal-LRF-3Level`: means using `Large-Receptive-Field` and `Focal-Level` is setted to `3`, please refer to [FocalNet](https://github.com/microsoft/FocalNet) for more details about the backbone settings.
+- `Focal-LRF-3Level`: means using `Large-Receptive-Field (LRF)` and `Focal-Level` is setted to `3`, please refer to [FocalNet](https://github.com/microsoft/FocalNet) for more details about the backbone settings.

 **Notable facts and caveats**: The position embedding of DINO in detrex is different from the original repo.
 We set the tempureture and offsets in `PositionEmbeddingSine` to `10000` and `-0.5` which may make the model converge a little bit faster in the early stage and get a slightly better results (about 0.1mAP) in 12 epochs settings.